Netflix/falcor/documentation/router.md

 (Example JSON Graph output from Router)

+The request above matches each and everyone of the genre list routes in the Router.
+These individual routes work together to create what appears to be a single object.
+Unfortunately there is a problem: each of these routes makes the _same service call_.

+(Call to get genre list)

+This places unnecessary load on the service and its backend data store.
+Ideally we would like to make a single call to the recommendation service for all of these routes.
+One solution would be to collapse these routes, but this is not possible.
+Routes can only be collapsed if they are the same length, and differ by one key at the most.

+An ideal solution would be for the service Tulare to

 Notice that we are branch guarding at both the genre and title level.
 This ensures that any attempt to retrieve a genre or title that doesn't exist will not throw and will instead return the specific path at which the value was found.

 The router inserts these references into the JSON Graph response:

 (output of the code above)

 While it is occasionally valuable to be able to retrieve references directly - particularly when preloading the contents of a list – it is uncommon.
 Rather than retrieve references directly, applications typically retrieve fields from reference targets.